denniswon/super-audit/packages/plugin/src/playbooks/REGISTRY.md

 # Playbook Registry Module

-A centralized registry system for managing, discovering, and validating audit playbooks in SuperAudit.
+A centralized registry system for managing, discovering, and validating audit playbooks in MrklTree.

 ## Overview